 Hair loss is a temporary side effect of some chemotherapy drugs.
-It happens gradually and tends to start two or three weeks after treatment starts.
+It affects everyone differently.
+Some men lose all of their hair but many just notice some thinning and some men have no hair loss at all.
+Hair loss happens gradually and tends to start two or three weeks after treatment starts.
 Your hair will usually begin to grow back after you’ve finished treatment.
 Some men choose to wear a hat or wig until their hair has grown back.

 To help reduce hair loss, scalp cooling may be suitable for some people.
-Scalp cooling involves wearing a special cap during each treatment session.
-The cap is filled with a chilled gel or connected to a small refrigerated cooling system.
-It doesn’t work for everyone and may not be available in every hospital.
+This involves wearing a special cap during each treatment session.
+The cap is filled with a cold gel or connected to a small cooling system.
+But it doesn’t work for everyone and may not be available in every hospital.
 If you’re interested in scalp cooling, speak to your doctor or nurse.

 Numbness or tingling in the hands and feet

-Chemotherapy can affect your nerves.
-This can cause numbness or tingling in your hands and feet (peripheral neuropathy).
-This usually improves slowly a few months after treatment finishes.
+Chemotherapy can affect your nerves (peripheral neuropathy).
+This can cause numbness or tingling in your hands and feet.
+This usually improves slowly, a few months after treatment finishes.

 It’s important to tell your doctor or nurse if you get this.
-If it’s severe, your doctor might decide to reduce the amount of chemotherapy you have at each treatment session (reduce the dose).
+If it’s severe, your doctor might decide to reduce the amount (dose) of chemotherapy you have at each treatment session.
 Or they might offer a different treatment.

 Numbness and tingling can have other causes, including the cancer itself.
-You may need to have some tests to check what’s causing it.
+You may need some tests to check what’s causing it.